awkwordplay/awkwordplay.github.io/_posts/2014-12-01-everyday-hassles-in-go.markdown

 date:   2014-12-01
 ---

 Go became a reliable, if a bit overly simple friend of mine during the past years.
 I use it in my day job and for side projects alike.
-Despite using (and liking*) it a lot, I have to admit the language could be improved a lot by borrowing battle tested ideas from more modern languages.
+I quiet like the Go ecosystem, the tooling is great, from go fmt to race detector one can feel that the authors have done their share coding in the wild.
+The standard library is very comprehensive (especially considering the age of the language), the documentation is top notch.
+The language itself though, could be improved a lot by borrowing battle tested ideas from more modern ones.

 Unfortunately, a lot of Go programmers are coming from untyped languages, which means they haven't yet acquired the taste for sufficiently expressive type systems, thus they may not know about alternative approaches.
 A snarky person might say, they suffer from the <a href="http://www.paulgraham.com/avg.html">blub paradox</a>.

 This lack of perspective in the Go community hinders the progress of the language - people do not exert enough force toward the authors (not like they seem to be crowd pleasers anyway) to better the language.
 While I am grateful for Go as a tool, I am slightly worried about it's potential educational effect - or the lack of it.
 Given it is backed by Google - due to the hype and exposure that brings - even design failures will be accepted as 'the way to do it' by a large number of people.
 People like the authors of Go has an immense responsibility when it comes to improving our industry as a whole.

 To show the limitations of some of the archaic concepts present in Go - here are the analysis if some of the features (or the lack of them) I consider unfortunate, with use cases and accompanying code.
 The examples may be quiet arbitrary.
 Most of the difficulties listed here could be fixed by a relatively small number of changes (<a href="http://en.wikipedia.org/wiki/Pareto_principle">the 80/20 rule?</a>).

-*Mostly due to the amazingly comprehensive standard library.
-For such a young language anyway.
-The documentation is also brilliant.

 ### Lack of generics